emberjs/ember-test-waiters/README.md

 # ember-test-waiters

-This addon provides APIs to allow [@ember/test-helpers](https://github.com/emberjs/ember-test-helpers/) to play nicely with other asynchronous events, such as an application that is waiting for a CSS transition or an IndexDB transaction.
+This addon provides APIs to allow [@ember/test-helpers](https://github.com/emberjs/ember-test-helpers/) to play nicely with other asynchronous operations, such as an application that is waiting for a CSS transition or an IndexDB transaction.
 The async helpers inside `@ember/test-helpers` return promises (i.e. `click`, `andThen`, `visit`, etc).
 Waiters run periodically after each helper has executed until a predetermined condition is met.
 After the waiters finish, the next async helper is executed and the process repeats.